Exalted (role-playing game): Alchemical Exalted (Chosen of Autochthon)

-The Alchemicals are not subject to the Great Curse, as they did not fight in the Primordial War.
+In the first and second edition, the Alchemicals are not subject to the Great Curse, as they did not fight in the Primordial War.
 In gameplay, in place of curse-driven insanity, they have a Clarity track which measures their psychological distance from humanity.
-Those Alchemicals who have been infected with Autochthon's illness have a Dissonance track instead, measuring their madness, corruption, and drive to violate boundaries.
+Those Alchemicals who have been infected with Autochthon's illness have a Dissonance track instead, measuring their madness, corruption, and drive to violate boundaries, becoming apostates.

+In the third edition, Autochthon created the Alchemical Exalted originally to help show the gods the potential of the process and his own commitment to aiding them in their cause.
+As a result, some Alchemicals remained in Creation in a dormant state or may have been made through rare confluence of events.
+Resonance still exists in the third edition, but is re-framed as the manifestation of the Great Curse in the Alchemical Exalted, with Exaltation itself being what's cursed.
+Apostasy is still possible, but is not presented as a player-facing option in the third edition.

-Infernal Exalted (Chosen of the Yozis, Akuma and the Green Sun Princes)
+Infernal Exalted (Chosen of the Yozis)

-The Yozis — the Primordials who were overthrown but did not die — created the Infernal Exalted from fifty stolen Essences of Solar Exalts.
-While the first edition hinted at their existence, they did not get official rules until the 2nd edition's Manual of Exalted Power - The Infernals (April 2009).
+The Yozis are the Primordials who were overthrown but did not die.
+They were created the Infernal Exalted from fifty stolen Essences of Solar Exalts.
+Their rules apeeared in the second edition's Manual of Exalted Power - The Infernals (April 2009).

-The Infernals have the full resources of the demon realm at their disposal, along with numerous Yozi cults which already exist in creation, and learn the transformative charms of the Yozis themselves.
+The Infernals also known as Green Sun Princes have the full resources of the demon realm at their disposal, along with numerous Yozi cults which already exist in creation, and learn the transformative Charms of the Yozis themselves.
 It is implied that despite currently reveling in their power, the vast majority of Infernal Exalted will grow disillusioned with the alien Yozis and ultimately go rogue.
 The Infernals' Primordial power gives them the potential to grow into new Titans themselves, not bound by the same shortness of vision their current patrons possess.